vivid-planet/comet-docs/docs/page-tree/index.md

 A page can have one of the following statuses:
 * **Published**: The page is part of the build process and is accessible on the website.
 * **Unpublished**: The page is not part of the build process.
-* **Archived**: The page is not part of the build process, and it disappears from the Page Tree unless you switch on *Archived Items* on the top of the Page Tree.
+* **Archived**: The page is not part of the build process, and it disappears from the page tree unless you switch on *Archived Items* on the top of the page tree.

 ## Search